coreconservation banners insulation banner2193

 One might be tempted to assume that breathability is a one-way flow, from the wall fabric to the environment, contributing to the drying of the wall fabric.
 Although this mechanism exists, breathability in fact is a two-way flow, allowing moisture to move both into and away from the wall fabric.

-To understand the importance of why thermal insulation of old buildings must be breathable and how this (or lack of it) affects the long-term condition of the wall fabric, we must understand some of the factors that drive the movement of moisture.
-We have done quite a bit of research in this regard and here are the basics.
+To understand the importance of why the thermal insulation of old buildings must be breathable and how this (or lack of it) affects the long-term condition of the wall fabric, we need to understand some key factors that drive the movement of moisture.
+We have done quite a bit of research in this regard and here are the key principles.

-• [Temperature] - Warm air is lighter than cold air.
+• [Temperature effect] - Warm air is lighter than cold air.
 This is a well-known concept: heat makes air expand.
 Warm air becomes lighter and rises, while cold air becomes denser and sinks.
+Thus, water flows from cold (higher pressure) areas to warm (lower pressure) areas.
+Cold denser air expands into warmer lighter areas, resulting in air and moisture flow.
+That's how heating can draw humidity out of colder walls.

-• [Humidity] - Humid air is lighter than dry air.
-This is a less known concept, but it can be understood by looking at the composition and density of air and water.
-Clean air, composed of nitrogen and oxygen, weighs 29 g/unit of air, while water vapours (Hâ‚‚O) weigh only 18 g/unit.
-Thus, damp air is lighter than dry air.
-Lighter damp air rises, while heavier drier air sinks.
+• [Humidity effect] - Humid air is lighter than dry air.
+This is a less known concept, but it can be understood by looking at the chemical composition of air and water.
+Dy air, composed of nitrogen and oxygen, weighs 29 g/unit of air, while water vapours (Hâ‚‚O) weigh only 18 g/unit - making dry air heavier than water vapours (29 vs 18 g/unit).
+As a result, heavier dry air (of higher pressure) sinks while lighter damp air (of lower pressure) rises.
+This explains while moisture evaporating from a damp soil rises, the low density of damp air being a driving force behind the physics of rising damp.

 warm-cold-front-core-conservation